geoman-io/leaflet-geoman/README.md

     },
 };

-// enable drawing mode for shape - e.g. Poly or Line map.pm.enableDraw('Poly', options);
+// enable drawing mode for shape - e.g. Poly, Line, Circle, etc map.pm.enableDraw('Poly', options);
 ```

-To customize the style of the drawn layer (polygon, polyline) with leaflets options, you can either pass the options to `enableDraw` as well:
+To customize the style of the drawn layer with leaflet options, you can either pass the options to `enableDraw`:

 ```
 // optional options for line style during draw.
 These are the defaults